AcademySoftwareFoundation/opencue.io/.github/PULL_REQUEST_TEMPLATE.md

-**Link the Issue(s) this Pull Request is related to.**
+**Link the issue(s) this pull request is related to.**
-One line for each Issue.
-If merging this Pull Request should auto-close the Issue on that line, preface the Issue URL/Number with "Fixes".
-Every Pull Request should have at least one Issue linked.
+One line for each issue.
+If merging this pull request should auto-close the Issue on that line, preface the issue URL/number with "Fixes".
+Every pull request should have at least one issue linked.

 **Summarize your change.**